cliffordp/cliff-wp-plugin-boilerplate/README.md

 We do not use a variable for strings' text domain because it does not work when using the WP CLI command, nor WordPress.org.
 [Reference](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#text-domains)

-Here's the WP CLI command you can customize to your needs:

-`wp i18n make-pot . languages/cliff-wp-plugin-boilerplate.pot --headers='{"Report-Msgid-Bugs-To":"Your Name or Your Company <https://www.example.com/>"}'`
+The WP CLI make-pot command is part of the Composer archive (which runs the npm build) command, but make sure to customize it.

 # License